graham-walker/youtube-dl-react-viewer/README.md

 - **Browser Playback:**
     <br>
     The default format code used when downloading videos is based on [TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts).
-    This format code requires saving videos as `.mkv` files to ensure a successful merge.
-This can sometimes create videos with codecs individual browsers do not support.
+The format code used to download videos can sometimes create videos with codecs individual browsers do not support.
 Try enabling spoof type, use a different browser, or change the format code and redownload.
-Firefox generally works.
 - **Xattrs:**
     <br>
     Windows does not support xattrs.
 Videos downloaded on Windows will not have xattrs added to them.